coder240704/Simple-SoftEngine/README.md

 # Simple-SoftEngine
-  A simple soft engine for rendering 3d objects
+  A simple soft engine for rendering 3d objects.
   I learn Tutorial series: learning how to write a 3D soft engine from scratch in C#, TypeScript or JavaScript at https://www.davrous.com/2013/06/13/tutorial-series-learning-how-to-write-a-3d-soft-engine-from-scratch-in-c-typescript-or-javascript/ and implement my own version in c++.